Union Pacific Northwest Line

-The Union Pacific Northwest Line (UP-NW) is a commuter rail line provided by Metra and operated by the Union Pacific Railroad in Chicago, Illinois and its surrounding suburbs.
-While Metra does not refer to any of its lines by colors, the timetable accents for the Union Pacific Northwest Line are bright "Viking Yellow," honoring the Chicago & North Western Railway's Viking passenger train.

-The line runs from Ogilvie Transportation Center to Harvard, Illinois.
+The Union Pacific Northwest Line (UP-NW) is a commuter rail line operated by Metra in the Chicago metropolitan area.
+The line runs from Ogilvie Transportation Center in downtown Chicago to Harvard, Illinois.
 However, most trains terminate in Crystal Lake, Illinois.
 A branch line to McHenry, Illinois operates during weekday rush hours in the peak direction.
+Since May 2025, the service is operated directly by Metra.
+Previously, it was operated by the Union Pacific Railroad (UP) under a purchase-of-service agreement.
+UP continues to own the tracks and manage dispatching as part of its Harvard and McHenry Subdivisions.

+The line was historically owned and operated by the Chicago & North Western Railway (C&NW), until it merged with UP in 1995.
+While Metra does not refer to any of its lines by colors, the timetable accents for the UP-NW are bright "Viking Yellow," honoring the C&NW's Viking passenger train.

 Overall, this is Metra's longest route and one of three routes with branches (the others being the Rock Island District and Metra Electric District).
-The line is Metra's second busiest with an average of 38,600 boardings on a weekday.
+The line is Metra's second-busiest with an average of 38,600 boardings on a weekday.
 It is second only to the BNSF Line.